Fulton Breakefield Broenniman LLC Takes $447,000 Position in Humana Inc. (NYSE:HUM)

-Other hedge funds have also modified their holdings of the company.
-First Hawaiian Bank raised its holdings in Humana by 13.0% during the first quarter.
-First Hawaiian Bank now owns 2,273 shares of the insurance provider’s stock valued at $953,000 after acquiring an additional 261 shares during the period.
-Baldwin Brothers Inc. MA grew its position in shares of Humana by 1.4% during the first quarter.
-Baldwin Brothers Inc. MA now owns 35,999 shares of the insurance provider’s stock worth $15,093,000 after purchasing an additional 495 shares in the last quarter.
-CHURCHILL MANAGEMENT Corp raised its stake in Humana by 2.3% during the 1st quarter.
-CHURCHILL MANAGEMENT Corp now owns 19,934 shares of the insurance provider’s stock valued at $8,357,000 after purchasing an additional 447 shares during the period.
-Everence Capital Management Inc. bought a new stake in Humana during the 1st quarter valued at approximately $1,040,000.
-Finally, Bard Financial Services Inc. purchased a new position in Humana in the 4th quarter worth approximately $246,000.
-Institutional investors and hedge funds own 91.90% of the company’s stock.
+Other institutional investors have also recently modified their holdings of the company.
+BlackRock Inc. lifted its position in shares of Humana by 1.1% in the fourth quarter.
+BlackRock Inc. now owns 11,967,039 shares of the insurance provider’s stock valued at $4,909,716,000 after acquiring an additional 125,827 shares in the last quarter.
+Price T Rowe Associates Inc. MD raised its stake in Humana by 7.0% during the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 9,989,308 shares of the insurance provider’s stock valued at $4,098,313,000 after purchasing an additional 656,606 shares during the period.
+FMR LLC lifted its holdings in Humana by 14.0% in the 4th quarter.
+FMR LLC now owns 9,267,673 shares of the insurance provider’s stock worth $3,802,248,000 after purchasing an additional 1,136,161 shares in the last quarter.
+Norges Bank bought a new position in Humana in the 4th quarter worth approximately $601,429,000.
+Finally, Dimensional Fund Advisors LP grew its holdings in Humana by 3.2% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,343,027 shares of the insurance provider’s stock valued at $550,958,000 after buying an additional 41,170 shares in the last quarter.
+91.90% of the stock is owned by institutional investors.

-Several research firms have recently commented on HUM.
-Royal Bank of Canada raised shares of Humana from a “sector perform” rating to an “outperform” rating and boosted their target price for the stock from $429.00 to $479.00 in a report on Monday, January 4th.
-Argus boosted their price target on shares of Humana from $430.00 to $450.00 and gave the stock a “buy” rating in a research note on Wednesday, January 6th.
-Finally, Zacks Investment Research lowered Humana from a “hold” rating to a “sell” rating and set a $447.00 price objective for the company. in a research report on Tuesday, March 30th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and thirteen have assigned a buy rating to the company.
-The stock has an average rating of “Buy” and a consensus price target of $461.38.
+In other Humana news, CEO Bruce D. Broussard sold 27,537 shares of the company’s stock in a transaction that occurred on Tuesday, February 23rd.
+The shares were sold at an average price of $378.14, for a total transaction of $10,412,841.18.
+Following the transaction, the chief executive officer now owns 108,361 shares in the company, valued at approximately $40,975,628.54.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Timothy S. Huval sold 3,696 shares of the firm’s stock in a transaction on Monday, February 22nd.
+The stock was sold at an average price of $377.96, for a total transaction of $1,396,940.16.
+Following the completion of the transaction, the insider now directly owns 13,068 shares of the company’s stock, valued at approximately $4,939,181.28.
+The disclosure for this sale can be found here.
+Corporate insiders own 0.42% of the company’s stock.

-Humana (NYSE:HUM) last released its quarterly earnings results on Wednesday, February 3rd.
-The insurance provider reported ($2.30) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($2.35) by $0.05.
+Humana (NYSE:HUM) last announced its earnings results on Wednesday, February 3rd.
+The insurance provider reported ($2.30) earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($2.35) by $0.05.
+The company had revenue of $19.06 billion during the quarter, compared to the consensus estimate of $18.76 billion.
 Humana had a net margin of 5.58% and a return on equity of 22.74%.
-The business had revenue of $19.06 billion during the quarter, compared to analyst estimates of $18.76 billion.
-During the same period in the prior year, the firm posted $2.28 earnings per share.
-The company’s quarterly revenue was up 17.0% on a year-over-year basis.
-As a group, equities research analysts anticipate that Humana Inc. will post 18.66 earnings per share for the current fiscal year.
+Humana’s revenue was up 17.0% compared to the same quarter last year.
+During the same period last year, the firm earned $2.28 earnings per share.
+As a group, equities research analysts forecast that Humana Inc. will post 18.66 EPS for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
-Shareholders of record on Wednesday, March 31st will be paid a $0.70 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
+Investors of record on Wednesday, March 31st will be paid a dividend of $0.70 per share.
 This represents a $2.80 annualized dividend and a yield of 0.67%.
 This is an increase from Humana’s previous quarterly dividend of $0.63.
 The ex-dividend date is Tuesday, March 30th.
-Humana’s dividend payout ratio (DPR) is 15.67%.
+Humana’s payout ratio is 15.67%.

+HUM has been the subject of several research analyst reports.
+Zacks Investment Research cut shares of Humana from a “hold” rating to a “sell” rating and set a $447.00 target price for the company. in a research note on Tuesday, March 30th.
+Argus increased their target price on shares of Humana from $430.00 to $450.00 and gave the company a “buy” rating in a research note on Wednesday, January 6th.
+Finally, Royal Bank of Canada raised shares of Humana from a “sector perform” rating to an “outperform” rating and lifted their price target for the stock from $429.00 to $479.00 in a research note on Monday, January 4th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and thirteen have assigned a buy rating to the company.
+The stock has an average rating of “Buy” and a consensus price target of $461.38.

 Humana Inc, together with its subsidiaries, operates as a health and well-being company in the United States.
 It operates through Retail, Group and Specialty, and Healthcare Services segments.
 The company offers medical and supplemental benefit plans to individuals.
 It also has a contract with Centers for Medicare and Medicaid Services to administer the Limited Income Newly Eligible Transition prescription drug plan program; and contracts with various states to provide Medicaid, dual eligible, and long-term support services benefits.